-The Company's cash and cash equivalents, receivables, due to related party and payables are assessed on the fair value hierarchy described above.
+The Company's cash and cash equivalents, accounts receivable, due to related party and accounts payable and accrued liabilities are assessed on the fair value hierarchy described above.
 The Company's cash and cash equivalents, receivables and payables are classified as Level 2.
 Assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the placement within the fair value hierarchy level.
 There were no transfers between levels in the fair value hierarchy in the period.